cyrillbrito/restaxi-web/README.md

 This repo is  the source code for the [taxisrestauracao.pt](https://taxisrestauracao.pt) webpage.

-The website is just a simple page with the contact information for the Táxi driver.
+The website is just a simple page with the contact information for the Taxi driver.

 ## Features